FROM THE "PIT BOSS" AND LCDR DETAILER

 Contact the Pit Boss: 901-874-4601 (DSN: 882)

-All O-4 and below detailing is done in the Supply Corps detailing "pit" by four detailers.
+Lieutenant Commander and below detailing is done in the Supply Corps detailing "pit" by four detailers.
 Each detailer is assigned the responsibility of a specific pay grade and billet type to detail, though we work closely together as each detail tends to affect what is being worked at another desk.
 Our goal is to match officers with the billets that best align with Supply Corps community milestones, balancing your professional needs and personal desires to the needs of the Navy.

 HOW AND WHEN TO CONTACT YOUR DETAILER

-I look forward to working with each of you…please do not hesitate to contact me if you have any questions.
-Again, I can be reached by phone at 901-874-4601, DSN 882-4601, or by email.
+I look forward to working with each of you.
+Do not hesitate to contact me if you have any questions.
+I can be reached at 901-874-4601, DSN 882-4601, or by email.